signalapp/libsignal/README.md

 # Overview

-libsignal-client contains platform-agnostic APIs useful for Signal client apps, exposed as a Java, Swift, or TypeScript library.
+libsignal contains platform-agnostic APIs used by the official Signal clients and servers, exposed as a Java, Swift, or TypeScript library.
 The underlying implementations are written in Rust:

 - libsignal-protocol: Implements the Signal protocol, including the [Double Ratchet algorithm][].
 A replacement for [libsignal-protocol-java][] and [libsignal-metadata-java][].